samthiriot/model-wom-USA-IPK/README.md

 # How to use it?

 This model runs under Netlogo 6; you can freely download it from here: https://ccl.northwestern.edu/netlogo/download.shtml

 Start Netlogo; open the model.nlogo file from netlogo; click setup, then simulate.
 Then restart by tuning parameters.

+# Exploration of the space of parameters

+To explore the space of parameters, we rely on the OpenMole software: https://www.openmole.org/

+Open in OpenMole the exploration workflow found in the "exploration" directory.
+For each point of the space of parameters:
+* generate a network using R/igraph and measure its properties
+* transmit it to netlogo as an input file
+* store the simulation results into a CSV file

 # Advanced